 Agent memory

 Agents use memory to maintain context across interactions.
-LLMs are stateless and don't retain information between calls, so agents need memory to track conversation history and recall relevant information.
+LLMs are stateless and don't retain information between calls, so agents need memory to track message history and recall relevant information.

-Mastra agents can be configured to store conversation history, with optional working memory to maintain recent context or semantic recall to retrieve past messages based on meaning.
+Mastra agents can be configured to store message history, with optional working memory to maintain recent context, semantic recall to retrieve past messages based on meaning, or observational memory for automatic long-term memory that compresses conversations as they grow.

 Use memory when your agent needs to maintain multi-turn conversations that reference prior exchanges, recall user preferences or facts from earlier in a session, or build context over time within a conversation thread.
 Skip memory for single-turn requests where each interaction is independent.